 Is all in all then.

-In the second stanza the speaker’s tone improves.
+In the second stanza of Piteous My Rhyme, the speaker’s tone improves.
 It is more uplifting as she describes the benefits of love.
-It is “for ever” and is able create “joy in pain” and suffering.
+It is “for ever” and is able to create “joy in pain” and suffering.
 The emotion might cause trauma, and likely will take more than it gives in some cases, but is always worth it.
 She states that “Love… / loves too well to end in vain.”
 This means that no matter the circumstances of the relationship one will always benefit from having been in or around love.

 The speaker goes on to question the reader, asking if “the gain [is] small then?”
 The following five lines attempt to answer this question without stating explicitly that that’s what they’re doing.

 The entire philosophy around which this poem is based involves love and its immortality.
 It “Outlives our life” or the “span” of time given to “mortal man.”
-Here is a moment where one might consider the speaker’s basis for writing the poem.
+Here is a moment where one might consider the speaker’s basis for writing Piteous My Rhyme.
 She is describing life as having been given or designated a certain way.
 This could be from any higher power but it is likely the Christian god to whom she is referring.
 This taken in tandem with the focus on immortality gives ‘Piteous My Rhyme’ a religious undertone.
 The last lines tell of how love is able to influence everything it comes into contact with.
 It does all one can imagine and everything one can’t.